 When you are confronted by a long list of items seemingly in a random order, you can use this gesture to activate the Item Chooser.
 The Item Chooser will sort the list alphabetically.
 This makes finding things a lot easier.
 There is even a search option at the top of the Item Chooser, but you can ignore this for now.
-If you activate the Item Chooser, and decide you want to cancel it without selecting anything, you can simply press the Home button.
+If you activate the Item Chooser, and decide you want to cancel it without selecting anything, you can cancel it by simply performing the Go to Home gesture.

 One major drawback of the Item Chooser, is that it only puts into alphabetical order the items which are currently in view on the screen.
 This can make the job of finding an item a little frustrating!
-Nevertheless, it does serve a purpose sometimes, so you will take a look at it.
-In the Settings screen, use the Vertical Scroll Bar, or the Scroll Down gesture, until the first page is displayed.
+Nevertheless, it does serve a purpose sometimes, so we will take a look at it.

+In the Settings screen, use the Scroll Down gesture, until the first page is displayed.
 Then, perform a Two Finger Triple Tap to display the Item Chooser.
 Once the list is displayed, you can use the Explore gesture or a combination of the Next Item and Previous Item gestures to move through the list.
-Try to find the "Mobile Data" item.
+Try to find the "Mobile Service" item.
 It is much easier when the list is displayed in alphabetical order!

-When you have found the Mobile Data item, use an Activate gesture.
+When you have found the Mobile Service item, use an Activate gesture.
 Upon doing this, the Item Chooser will return you to the Settings screen.
-The Mobile Data button will now be the Current Item.
+The Mobile Service button will now be the Current Item.